bowdentheo/BLE-Beacon-Scanner/README.md

 Go to directory
 ```
-cd Desktop/iBeacon-Scanner
+cd Desktop/BLE-Beacon-Scanner
 ```
 Run
 ```
-python iBeaconScanner.py
+python BeaconScanner.py
 ```

 ## Running the tests

-Once the app is running you should see any iBeacon devices in the viinity around you - The RSSI will update if a beacon moves.
+Once the app is running you should see any iBeacon devices in the viinity around you - The RSSI will update if an iBeacon moves.

 ## Deployment